 In the culinary arts, the term “EGG WASH” refers to a mixture of beaten eggs and some sort of liquid brushed onto bread and other baked goods before baking.
 Egg wash for bread and other baked goods makes your food pretty!

 I never really knew how important an egg wash could be when making anything with pastry dough until after I used it for the first time.
-Honestly, I had to stop in the middle of a recipe to search for what it was and then find a recipe so that I could make one.
+Honestly, I had to stop in the middle of a recipe to search for it and then find a recipe to make one.

-Let me teach you the beautiful things it can do to your pastries and baked goods.
+Let me teach you the beautiful things egg wash can do to your bread, pastries, and baked goods.